Colleges are making tuition free for Native students. Will more students graduate?

 These programs aim to support Native students, who had the highest dropout rates out of any ethnic group in the country during the pandemic.
 But it's not just a pandemic issue, Native student enrollment has been on the decline since 2008.

 Low college-going numbers are related to high school graduation numbers.
-Native students have a high school graduation rate of 49.3 percent nationally, compared to their white peers with 76.2 percent.
+Native students have a high school graduation rate of 74%, compared to their white peers with 89% according to the National Center for Education Statistics.
 Affordability in itself is a challenge for Native students, related to a lack of generational wealth in communities.
 A report in 2020 showed 51 percent of Native students had an expected family contribution – the amount of money the government deemed they had to pay for college – at $0.
 Native students also struggle with a sense of belonging at mainstream universities, where many faculty don't look like them.

 Additionally, Native communities have a complicated relationship with education institutions in the U.S. Many universities are built on stolen Indigenous lands and Native communities have a traumatic history with government-supported boarding schools that still lingers today.